As a courtesy to our students, BYU – Idaho provides information and guidance for the certification process in Idaho.

 - Enter your personal information onto the verification form.

-- We will complete our portion of the document, make sure it has the appropriate signature and or seal and return it to you, unless directed otherwise by the instructions on the form.
+- We will complete the institutional portion of the document, make sure it has the appropriate signature and or seal and return it to you, unless directed otherwise by the instructions on the form.

 - Please provide your contact information should we need to contact you concerning problems with your form.